6 Ways to Master Chat in Microsoft Teams

 The previous articles are linked below:

 If you would like to do more with Microsoft Teams for project management, be sure to check out our PPM product, BrightWork 365, which integrates directly with Microsoft Teams.
+This integration is designed to help you streamline your project management processes and boost team productivity.

 In BrightWork 365, every program has a dedicated Microsoft Team.
 Every project within the program has a channel within that Team, added during project setup.
 No need to add external links or switch between multiple apps during the day.
-Project teams have full access to collaborative features in Teams, such as chat and video calls, and the project management processes in BrightWork 365.

 Together, BrightWork 365 and Microsoft Teams bring context to your project, helping your team to focus on high-value activities and drive innovation.
+The combined solution offers a single platform for communication, task management, and reporting, all within the familiar Microsoft Teams environment.

 Watch this video demo of BrightWork 365 and see how your teams can plan, manage, and deliver projects on time with Microsoft 365.